 This project was a study on racism in design, especially in food packaging and branding.
-Our grouped focused on Cream of Wheat’s historically racist packaging which featured Frank L Wright, a Chicago-area chef who was paid $5 for his photo.
-His image would go on to be used in numerous advertisements and eventually would make its way to the hot cereal’s packaging.
+Our group focused on Cream of Wheat’s historically racist packaging which featured Frank L Wright, a Chicago-area chef who was paid $5 for his photo.
+His image would go on to be used in numerous advertisements and eventually, would make its way to the hot cereal’s packaging.

 You’ll notice the above moose icon is the same as the one featured in my “Voyageur” project.
 I originally developed the icon for this proposal and thought it fun to incorporate in in the Voyageur color-way.

 Above you’ll see in process and ideation sketches and mockups I did to formulate my ideas.
 Overall this process took a few months to work out.